Joaquín Sorolla: The Provinces of Spain

 and 161 at the Art Institute of Chicago a few weeks later.

 Later that year Sorolla met Archie Huntington in Paris and signed a contract to paint a series of oils on life in Spain.
 These 14 magnificent murals, installed to this day in the Hispanic Society of America building in Manhattan, range from 12 to 14 feet in height, and total 227 feet in length.
 The major commission of his career, it dominated the later years of Sorolla's life.

 Huntington had envisioned the work depicting a history of Spain, but the painter preferred the less specific Vision of Spain, eventually opting for a representation of the regions of the Iberian Peninsula, and calling it The Provinces of Spain.
 Despite the immensity of the canvases, Sorolla painted all but one en plein air, and travelled to the specific locales to paint them: Navarre, Aragon, Catalonia, Valencia, Elche, Seville, Andalusia, Extremadura, Galicia, Guipuzcoa, Castile, Leon, and Ayamonte, at each site painting models posed in local costume.
 Each mural celebrated the landscape and culture of its region, panoramas composed of throngs of laborers and locals.
 By 1917 he was, by his own admission, exhausted.
 He completed the final panel by July 1919.

 Sorolla suffered a stroke in 1920, while painting a portrait in his garden in Madrid.
-Paralysed for over three years, he died on 10 August 1923.
+Paralysed for over four years, he died on 10 August 1923.
 He is buried in the Cementeri de Valencia, Spain.

 The Sorolla Room, housing the Provinces of Spain at the Hispanic Society of America, opened to the public in 1926.
 The room closed for remodeling in 2008, and the murals toured museums in Spain for the first time.
 The Sorolla Room reopened in 2010, with the murals on permanent display.

 Legacy

 Sorolla's influence on some other Spanish painters, such as Alberto Pla y Rubio and Julio Romero de Torres, was so noted that they are described as "sorollista."
 After his death, Sorolla's widow, Clotilde García del Castillo, left many of his paintings to the Spanish public.
 The paintings eventually formed the collection that is now known as the Museo Sorolla, which was the artist's house in Madrid.
 The museum opened in 1932.

 Sorolla's work is represented in museums throughout Spain, Europe, America, and in many private collections in Europe and America.
 In 1933, J. Paul Getty purchased ten Impressionist beach scenes made by Sorolla, several of which are now housed in the J. Paul Getty Museum.
 In 1960, Sorolla, el pintor de la luz, a short documentary written and directed by Manuel Domínguez was presented at the Cannes Film Festival.

 The Spanish National Dance Company honored the painter's The Provinces of Spain by producing a ballet Sorolla based on the paintings.

 The high-speed railway station in Valencia is named after Sorolla.